stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

                 hmc_metric_file = None,
                 hmc_stepsize = None)
 ```
-The `model` and `output_file` parameter are required, all other parameters are optional.

 The `sample` command runs one or more sampler chains (argument `num_chains`), in parallel or sequentially.
 The `num_cores` argument specifies the maximum number of processes which can be run in parallel.

 #### parameters
+The `model` parameter is required.
+If the model has data inputs, the input data parameter must be specified as well.

 * `model` - required - CmdStanPy model object
 * `num_chains` - positive integer, default 4